Release date: May 2nd, 2018Download

 - We fixed the missing transaction rollback in the case of an error event.
 Transactions were not always correctly finished with custom error handling after an error event.
 (Ticket 62671)

-- We fixed the issue causing the client to return more committed objects than needed.
+- We fixed an issue causing the client to return more committed objects than needed.
 (Ticket 54094)

 - We fixed the bug causing a list retrieved by association from an empty object to become unmodifiable.
 (Ticket 62819)